zz22394/presto/presto-docs/src/main/sphinx/installation/installation-ambari.rst

 You can use Apache Ambari to install Presto.
 To install Presto using Ambari, you must have the `Presto Ambari Integration package <https:www.teradata.com/presto>`_.

-The following procedures **do not** describe how to use Ambari to install Presto on YARN-based clusters.
+Note:
-For those procedures, see: :doc:`Automated Installation with Ambari 2.1 with YARN integration <installation-yarn-automated>`.
+The following procedures **do not describe how to use Ambari to install Presto on YARN-based clusters**.
+For those procedures, see :doc:`Automated Installation on a YARN-Based Cluster <installation-yarn-automated>`.

 .. contents:: Installing Presto with Ambari